scisprints/scisprints/index.md

 ## [22, 23 Nov 2019] NumPy developer sprint

-Several NumPy core developers and the BIDS NumPy staff will be meeting to work on the dtype refactoring, numpy-wheels, and work on reviewing/closing PRs and issues.
-Perhaps some of the new documentation team will attend.
+Several NumPy core developers, the BIDS NumPy staff, and possibly some of the documentation team will be meeting to:
+- refresh the NumPy roadmap
+- discuss DuckArray protocol/dispatchin
+- review the dtype refactoring
+- revamp the MacPython/numpy-wheels repo
+- work on reviewing/closing PRs and issues.

+and more.

 **Agenda**: [https://hackmd.io/t06nCEAfSJ6DhPnkhlUDRg](https://hackmd.io/t06nCEAfSJ6DhPnkhlUDRg)